-- 5.-(1) Nothing in article 4 prevents a person from crediting a frozen account with- - (a) interest or other earnings due on the account, or - (b) payments due under contracts, agreements or obligations that were concluded or arose before the account became a frozen account. - (2) Nothing in article 4 prevents a relevant institution from crediting a frozen account where it receives funds transferred to the account.
+5.-(1) Nothing in article 4 prevents a person from crediting a frozen account with-

+- (a) interest or other earnings due on the account, - (b) payments due under contracts, agreements or obligations that were concluded or arose before the account became a frozen account, or - (c) payments due under judicial, administrative or arbitral decisions rendered in the Territory or enforceable in the Territory.

+(2) Nothing in article 4 prevents a relevant institution from crediting a frozen account where it receives funds transferred to the account.